Yatchanek/VoxelSpriteCreator/README.md

 Thanks to u/DNCGame from Reddit, I switched to vertex animation.
 First, the VoxelSprite creates two textures: one containing positon offsets of the pixels (only solid ones), the other containing colors of those pixels for each frame.
 Then, I create ArrayMesh with a number of cubes corresponding to the highest number of pixels in all the frames.
 The shader reads the positions and colors for each cube, using the UV.x channel.

-This method generates more primitive to draw than the earlier MultiMesh approach (the included sprite requires about 12500 primitives - not something a modern GPU cannot handle), but moving and coloring the cubes via GPU should be faster than doing it in GDScript for each instance of the MultiMesh.
+I've introduced MultiMesh again instead of creating the mesh in code.
+It still has more primitives than my previous pure MultiMesh approach, as the maximum number of cubes needed is generated (the included sprite requires about 12500 primitives - not something a modern GPU cannot handle), but moving and coloring the cubes via GPU should be faster than doing it in GDScript for each instance of the MultiMesh.
+Also, using MultiMesh is much faster than generating the mesh in code.

 I've included a simple demo scene.